 Talks of a recession dominate headlines these days.
-Inflation is of course a primary catalyst for these economic downturn predictions.
-Last week’s consumer price index (CPI) report revealed year-over-year inflation reaching 9.1%, the highest rate since 1981.
+While we’re in the middle of a gray area with inflation at record highs, high interest rates, and wages at peak levels, the economy continues to remain stable — a surprise even to the most seasoned economists.
 This has left many employers wondering what this means for hiring and business overall — healthcare organizations included.

 Why?
-Because the industry is already short hundreds of thousands of workers — 400,000 long-term care employees left the workforce in 2020 alone.
-And during recessions, demand for care does not change, meaning this need for talent will remain steady.
+Because the industry is still facing a labor shortage after the pandemic — 400,000 long-term care employees left the workforce in 2020 alone.
+And during economic downturns, demand for care does not change, meaning this need for talent will remain steady.
 On top of that, rising unemployment (which often occurs during a recession) means there’s more talent in the market looking for work.

 In other words, your demand for talent will continue to be high and at the same time, you may actually be working with a larger talent pool as folks in industries hit hardest by the pandemic re-enter the job market.